TayloredSuites/TayloredSuites/README.md

 ### Hi 👋

 With an engineering background, my transition into data analysis has been technically hitch free.
 I have learned about data analysis and have some repositories to show a bit of that.
 My favored tools of the trade are Jupyter Notebook, PostgeSQL, Python, and its libraries such as NumPy, SciPy, Seaborn, and the ubiquitous Matplotlib.
+Recently I received my baptism of Power BI and Tableau.
 I am currently working on more projects to showcase my learning development.
 I am open to collaborations on projects and internships, as well as suggestions and input on my repositories.

 Entering the tech world has been a priority for me in the last year, and here I am, data analyst and machine learning enthusiast.